 Restorative Justice is a “victim-sensitive response to criminal offending, which through engagement with those affected by crime, aims to make amends for the harm that has been caused to victims and communities and which facilitates offender rehabilitation and integration into society” (National commission on Restorative Justice, 2009).

-The Le Chéile’s Restorative Justice Project will be using four models of restorative justice in the roll out of the project:
+Le Chéile’s Restorative Justice Project uses five models of restorative justice in its work with young people:

 - Victim / Offender Mediation